KsarKev/draggable_button_panel/README.md

 Structure emitted in `onTogglesChanged`:
 - `index` (int): position of the row in `children`.
 - `id` (Object?): optional identifier provided on the `PanelButton`.

+### PanelPosition
+Value object used to read or set the panel position in one go:
+- `isDockedLeft` (bool): whether the panel is docked to the left.
+- `top` (double): vertical offset from the top.

 ## Usage Example